Aggañña Sutta: Buddha's Conclusion

 In this life and the next as well."

-The Buddha quoted the verses of Brahma Sandakumara:

-"The Khattiya is the best among those who maintain their lineage; He with knowledge and conduct is best of gods and men."

-then, the Buddha asserted that the verse is indeed true, according to the Dhamma, profitable, and true.
+The Buddha quoted the verses of Brahma Sandakumara: "The Khattiya is the best among those who maintain their lineage; He with knowledge and conduct is best of gods and men." then, the Buddha asserted that the verse is indeed true, according to the Dhamma, profitable, and true.

 The Khattiya's best among those who value clan; He with knowledge and conduct is best of gods and men."

-Thus the discourse ended with Vasettha and Bharadvaja rejoicing in hearing the words of Buddha.
+Thus the discourse ended with Vāseṭṭha and Bhāradvāja rejoicing in hearing the words of Buddha.

 Digging Deeper Into the Sutta

 While the story of the world's beginning is considered a myth, on the other hand, the Buddhist doctrine requires a constant sceptical approach, where one must see and prove it before one believes it (ehipassiko).
 However, the profound insight of the Buddha in two major fields: science (cosmology) and social structure's origin indeed was revolutionary in his era.

 On the science part, Buddha implied the theory of the Evolution of the Universe, where it is said to shrink and then expand in repeated cycles.

 While on the social science part, the Buddha's words implied the equality of origin in the human race, whether by their sex, appearance, or by other categories which were founded later based on physiological differences.
 Buddha also emphasized that the social structure is formed voluntarily, based on righteousness and necessity, not based on Divine command as some theories stated.

 The Monarchy is also formed voluntarily, and the people elect the most righteous and capable person, which implied the Democracy concept.
 The Monarch accepts a 'share of rice' as his reward to rectify the social order, which is the origin of voluntary reward which evolves into the taxation concept.
 However, the Buddha states that the Monarch is regarded worthy not because of his divine right but due to his righteousness in deeds.

 The Buddha's message was clear, however, that the best thing in the world is Truth (Dhamma) and everything is created, measured, and valued based on Truth and not from something other.